colopisalvatore/colopisalvatore/README.md

-🎓 I'm a Boolean Careers graduated Full Stack Web Developer.
+🎓 I'm a Boolean Student learning Full Stack Web Developer.

 📍 *Based in:* Lecce, Puglia
 📫 *How to reach me:* salvatorecolopi1989@gmail.com